 Without distractions, there’s a better chance of them sleeping.
 Which means I get to sleep.
 Priorities, I tell ya.

 But at the same time, I can’t leave their bedrooms completely bare because that just isn’t cute.
+I just had to find some shark bedroom decor to finish off the room’s theme!

 So I added a few nautical items that I just happened to grab from Target’s Dollar Spot – a little sailboat, a metal basket with an anchor (perfect for holding his eczema cream), and a little wooden whale that is hanging over his bed.